Atomic Structure Online Test 9th Science Lesson 11 Questions in English

 iii.
 An electron in a shell can move to a higher or lower energy shell by absorbing or releasing a fixed amount of energy.

-Question 8 of 428.
-Question8.
-According to Bohr’s model of atom which orbit has least amount of energy?
-Correct
+8. According to Bohr’s model of atom which orbit has least amount of energy?

 The orbit closest to the nucleus is the K shell.
 It has the least amount of energy and the electrons present in it are called K electrons, and so on with the successive shells and their electrons.
 These orbits are associated with fixed amount of energy, so Bohr called them as energy level or energy shells.